Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Kentucky

-UK requires all UAS operations on or over campus property to be approved in advance by the Environmental Health & Safety (EHS) office.
-Kroger Field carries a temporary flight restriction (TFR) during home football games.
-The medical center campus has additional no-fly restrictions.
+UK requires all UAS operations on campus to be approved by Environmental Health & Safety (EHS).
+Kroger Field operates a temporary flight restriction during football games.

 University of Louisville

-UofL requires drone operators to obtain prior written approval from the Department of Environmental Health & Safety (DEHS) before flying on or over university property.
-L&N Federal Credit Union Stadium (formerly Cardinal Stadium) carries a TFR during home athletic events.
-Medical campus flights face additional restrictions.
+University of Louisville requires drone operators to obtain prior approval from the Department of Environmental Health & Safety before flying on campus.
+L&N Federal Credit Union Stadium operates a TFR during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.